Pirmin Treku: Teaching and career in Portugal

 Immediately after his retirement, Treku decided to devote himself to teaching.
 Although de Valois encouraged him to remain in London as an instructor, he preferred to return to the Iberian Peninsula on his own terms and declined to settle in Francoist Spain, where he still felt in exile.
 In 1961 he accepted an invitation from the private Escola Parnaso, an arts-oriented school in Porto, to teach classical ballet, and he moved to the city that would become his home for more than four decades.

 In 1963 he founded his own school in Porto, the Academia de Bailado Clássico Pirmin Trecu (later standardised as Pirmin Treku).
 The academy offered a rigorous classical curriculum modelled on British training, and Treku affiliated it with the Imperial Society of Teachers of Dancing (ISTD), entering students for ISTD examinations and regularly inviting examiners from the United Kingdom to evaluate them in Porto.
 He also took selected pupils abroad to international summer courses such as the Yorkshire Ballet Seminars so that they could work with visiting international teachers.

 Over the following decades the academy became one of the principal centres for classical ballet in northern Portugal, noted for its disciplined training and for sending students into professional careers.
 Among Treku's pupils were future members of the Companhia Nacional de Bailado (CNB), Ballet Gulbenkian and overseas companies.
-His long-time assistants Maria José Rodrigues and Bárbara Guedes, themselves former students, eventually assumed direction of the school as his health declined in the early 2000s.
+His long-time assistants Bárbara Guedes and Maria José Rodrigues, themselves former students, eventually assumed direction of the school as his health declined in the early 2000s.